magomimmo/modern-cljs/doc/second-edition/tutorial-22.md

 data -> CommentBox -> CommentList -> Comment
 ```

-The value of the `this.state.data` is passed down to the `CommentList`
+The value of the `this.state.data` got from the server is passed down
-component.
-Each comment contained in `this.state.data` is then passed
+to the `CommentList` component.
+Each comment contained in
-to the `Comment` component of the list.
-Only new or updated `Comment`
+`this.state.data` is then passed to the `Comment` component of the
-components will be redraw.
+list.
+Only new or updated `Comment` components will be redraw.

 This last observation is very important, because it illustrates that a
 React component gets updated non only when its private state changes,